Welcome to my blog

 Why are my Text Messages Blue or Green?

-While text messaging your friends and family, you’ve noticed some iPhone messages are blue or green.
-When you text message a friend, family member or colleague via your iPhone, your text message may appear blue or green.
-The color indicates the method you’ve used and also at times, the type of device you are sending to.
-Blue Background When your text message has a blue background, it means that your message exchange happened via iMessage and that you sent or received your message to and from another iOS device. iMessage...
+When you text message a friend, family member, or colleague via your iPhone, your text message may appear blue or green.
+The color indicates the method you've used and also at times, the type of device you are sending to.
+This distinction is based on how the message was sent: iMessage (blue) uses internet connectivity, while SMS/MMS (green) relies on cellular network signals.

 Information about Face Recognition Software